data-dot-all/dataall/documentation/userguide/docs/shares.md

 Anyone can go to the **Shares** menu on the left side pane and look up the share requests that they have received and that they have sent.

+## **Consume shared data**
+Data.all tables are Glue tables shared using AWS Lake Formation, therefore any service that reads Glue tables and integrates with Lake Formation is able to consume the data.
+Permissions are granted to the team role or the consumption role that has been specified in the request.

+For the case of folders, the underlying sharing mechanism used is S3 Access Points.
+You can read data inside a prefix using the IAM role of the requester (same as with tables) and executing get calls to the S3 access point.

 ### **Use data subscriptions**
 data.all helps data owners publish notification updates to all their data consumers.